AbdlhMhmd/Lumbar-spine-segmentation-in-MR-images-Spider-/README.md

 - `code/`: Contains the Python scripts for data display, inspection, resampling, JSON file creation, MONAI model, and debugging codes.
 - `presentation/`: Includes the presentation discussed with the professor.
-- `report/`: Contains the detailed report documenting the steps and other relative work.
+- `report/`: Contains the detailed report documenting the steps and other related work.

-## Acknowledgments

-We extend our gratitude to our professor and the institutions involved for their support and the provision of data for this project.